input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 * ttl MAY be omitted on `.new`; if present, it is only advisory for manifests.

 **Processing:**

+Publisher precondition (MUST): Prior to publishing a `.new` with any `cidv1` (inline or via manifest), the publisher MUST ensure each CID is discoverable via the DHT by calling Provide(CID) and then FindProviders(CID) and receiving at least one provider peer ID that is not the publisher’s own.
+If not satisfied, retry with backoff before publishing.
+When a manifest is used, this applies to the manifest CID itself and to every CID listed within the manifest.

 1. Fetch and pin all CIDs from docs or manifest before insertion.
 2. Atomic pinning: if any CID cannot be fetched and pinned within the pinning retry window,